The Worry Website: Claire: Worry 3

 Since she was a little girl, Claire has had nightmares after films so her mum has been very strict about what she watches.
 After watching the notorious 18-rated film The Monster, an extremely violent and gory film, she cannot get her mind off it when sleeping.
 Mr Speed gives her tips on how to get rid of her nightmares with her special skill, football, and the dream goes.
 She then gets a dream about her and Mr Speed playing a game of football together and defeating the monster.

 William: Worry 4

 William is very unintelligent in everything.
-Mr Speed gives him a prize for losing a spelling contest.
+Mr Speed gives him prize for losing a spelling contest.
 Later Mr Speed tells a story about an eating contest he once won when he was at school, called the Enormous Mouthful Contest, and then the children have their own contest, and William wins it.

 Samantha: Worry 5

 Samantha's dad left her family and went off with his girlfriend.
 She has been very sad since then.
 Also she feels unpopular.
 Mr Speed suggests gardening which later attracts William to her and they garden very well.